-Adore is a worm, that spreads in Linux systems using four diffrent, known vulnerabilities already used by Ramen and Lion worms.
+Adore is a worm that spreads in Linux systems using four different, known vulnerabilities already used by the Ramen and Lion worms.
 These vulnerabilities concern BIND named, wu-ftpd, rpc.statd and lpd services.

 When Adore is running, it scans for vulnerable hosts from random Class B subnets on the network.
 If vulnerable host is found, attempts to download the main worm part from a web server located in China, in a similar way that Lion worm does.

 After the worm has been downloaded to the victim machine, it is stored in to "/usr/local/bin/lib/" directory and "start.sh" is executed launching the worm.

 At the start, "start.sh" replaces "/bin/ps" with trojanized version that does not show processes that are part of the worm.
 The original "/bin/ps" command is copied "/usr/bin/anacron".

 The script also replaces "/sbin/klogd" with a version that has a backdoor.
 The backdoor activates when it receives a ping packet with correct size, and opens a shell in the port 65535.
 Orginal "klogd" will be saved to "/usr/lib/klogd.o".

 The worm sends sensitive system data, including contents of the "/etc/shadow" file to four different email addresses.